How to Get a Pest Control Technician License in Louisiana

 Tips for Success

-• Budget approximately $1,700 for your Louisiana license: This includes $50 in application fees, $0 for the exam, and education costs.
+- Budget approximately $1,700 for your Louisiana license: This includes $50 in application fees, no exam fee, and education costs.
 Once licensed, plan for $50 in renewal fees every 1 year.

 Frequently Asked Questions